 Individualized treatment, considering factors such as the International Classification (IC) of RB, laterality, location of tumors, patient age, family history, and prior treatment, must be considered.1-2

 Retinoblastoma treatment aims at child survival.
 Globe salvage and preservation of vision are secondary goals.
-Early diagnosis remains the most crucial step in decreasing
+Early diagnosis remains the most crucial step in decreasing morbidity and mortality.3